wearenolte/generator-moxie-wp/README.md

 ## Pre-requisites

+- Node
+- Yeoman
-You can learn more about the pre-requisites of the [Lean theme in the official repo](https://github.com/moxienyc/Moxie-Lean#requirements).
+- You can learn more about the pre-requisites of the [Lean theme in the official repo](https://github.com/moxienyc/Moxie-Lean#requirements).